Maggie O'Connor

-Maggie O'Connor is a Grammy-winning violinist.
+Maggie O'Connor (nee Dixon) is a Grammy-winning American violinist and singer.
+She is married to Mark O'Connor, with whom she has performed and recorded since 2014, both as a contributor, duo, and in the O'Connor Band.
 She graduated from the Peabody Conservatory in 2014.
 As a member of the O'Connor Band, she performed for the 59th Grammy Awards in 2017.

-Musical career

-Maggie has had classical training as well as traditional music training.
-She is an accomplished performing musician.

 Awards and honors

-Maggie won a Grammy in 2017 for her performance on the Coming Home (O'Connor Band album) along with her spouse and family in the O'Connor Band.
+She won a Grammy in 2017 for her performance on the Coming Home (O'Connor Band album) along with her spouse and family in the O'Connor Band.